Comparison of topological charge definitions in Lattice QCD: Conclusions

 \section{Conclusions}

 In this paper, we have investigated several definitions of the topological charge.
 Our main conclusion is that all valid\footnote{We remind that by valid definitions we mean ones which are finite after renormalization, avoiding short-distance singularities.
 From a more practical point of view, also definitions should be dismissed that show large contamination by UV noise, as in the non-smeared gluonic definition, or too small value of the spectral threshold in the spectral projector method, preventing one from counting all zero modes or would-be zero modes.} definitions lead to a consistent behaviour and are highly correlated, meaning to give --to a large extent-- the same topological charge for a given configuration.
 The progress in recent years, in particular the introduction of the gradient flow smoothing scheme, enabled good control over the topological charge extraction and made it possible to have a well-defined field theoretic definition of the renormalized topological susceptibility and hence a comparatively cheap way to compute the topological susceptibility, including its extrapolation to the continuum limit.
 This is possible, because the gradient flow provides a valid definition of a smoothing scale, which needs to be kept constant when approaching the continuum limit.
 The gradient flow also makes it possible to define such a smoothing scale for other kinds of smearing methods, via a well-defined matching procedure.
 Moreover, one can show that there are no short-distance singularities when the topological charge is defined at a finite flow time.
 This property, in conjunction with its computational efficiency, makes the gradient flow an excellent choice for computing the topological charge and the corresponding topological susceptibility.
 We see, however, no obstacle to also use other methods, such as cooling and smearing, for which the number of cooling or smearing steps can be related analytically to the gradient flow time.
-A warning about the usage of field theoretic definitions is provided by our follow-up analysis \cite{derek}, where we compared the GF definition with the spectral projector one on a wide range of ETMC's $N_f=2+1+1$ large-volume ensembles.
-We found that cut-off effects in the topological susceptibility from the GF are much larger than in the susceptibility from spectral projectors and can be up to 500\% at the coarsest lattice spacing of around 0.09 fm.
-We refer the reader to this paper for more details.
+In this way, one can define a smoothing scale also for the other smoothing schemes and perform the continuum limit by keeping it constant in physical units, which is a prerequisite for a correct continuum limit.